-The Wireless Router's settings must match the other Wireless stations.
+The Wireless Broadband router's settings must match the other Wireless stations.

-Note that the Wireless Router will automatically accept both 802.11b and 802.11g connections, and no configuration is required for this feature.
+Note that the Wireless Broadband router will automatically accept both 802.11b and 802.11g connections, and no configuration is required for this feature.

-To change the Wireless Router's default settings for the Wireless Access Point feature, use the Wireless link on the main menu to reach the Wireless screen.
+To change the Wireless Broadband router's default settings for the Wireless Access Point feature, use the Wireless link on the main menu to reach the Wireless screen.
 An example screen is shown below.